 This King West restaurant hasn't even been open for a year and is already making a name for itself when it comes to a gluten-free crust that's edible and delicious.
 It has a rise on it, which is unusual for gluten-free, and a chewy texture similar to regular pizza dough.
 In fact, we couldn't tell the difference.

-The gourmet pizzas are strewn with toppings that would make the jaws of most Neapolitan Pizzaiolos drop all the way back to Italy, but it’s what the Parlour’s “Not From Naples” mantra prides themselves on.
+The gourmet pizzas are strewn with toppings that would make the jaws of most Neapolitan Pizzaiolos drop all the way back to Italy.
 The Goldmember is a fan favourite, but the Yaletown, a Californian-Mexican inspired pizza with ahi tuna and avocado was a surprising stand-out.

 Chef Rocco Agostino spent years developing his gluten-free pizza dough recipe because he refused to compromise taste.
 So he worked at it until he created a product he was proud of.
 Not all heroes wear capes, okay?

 The result is a soft, chewy and slightly charred pie that mimics the original.
-It even puffs around the edges (I mean, come on).
-By using rice and buckwheat flours, Rocco has created a crust so tasty it’ll make you want to order gluten-free just for the hell of it.
+It even puffs around the edges.
+By using rice and buckwheat flours, Rocco has created a crust so tasty it'll make you want to order gluten-free just for the hell of it.

 The pizza options at Pizzeria Libretto range from classic margherita to the outlandish duck confit pizza.
-Putting fruit on a pizza is no longer considered a weird flex and the duck confit is an adventurous, but wise choice – it's perfectly balanced with bianca sauce, bosc pear, mozzarella and rosemary.
 Well done, Rocco, well done.

 Famoso Neapolitan Pizzeria